 We are here to serve and provide a safe place for Pinedale citizens and pets.
-We assist with public safety by ensuring animals have appropriate vaccinations through licensing and minimizing public contact with nuisance animals.
+We assist with public safety by ensuring that animals have appropriate vaccinations through licensing and minimizing public contact with nuisance animals.

-We enforce Town animal ordinances pertaining to our leash laws, cruelty to animals, and impounding of dangerous/vicious animals, and investigation of animal bites.
+We enforce Town animal ordinances pertaining to our leash laws, cruelty to animals, impounding of dangerous/vicious animals, and investigation of animal bites.

 Dogs at Large Fines

-- $50 for first offense if animal is spayed or neutered.
+$50 for first offense if animal is spayed or neutered.
 Fines increase for subsequent offenses.

-- $150 for first offense if animal is not spayed or neutered.
+$150 for first offense if animal is not spayed or neutered.
 Fines increase for subsequent offenses.

 Dogs MUST be leashed within the Town of Pinedale or they are considered to be at large.